 This pungent, bitter spice contains an earthy aroma and gustatory hints of orange or ginger.
 Its brilliant golden yellow colour also adds to many foods a boldness and vibrancy pleasing to the eye.
 But not only does it contain a marvellous colour and add a richness of flavour to foods, its chief drawcard is the plethora of health benefits it brings.

 A chief component of turmeric is curcumin, a powerful anti-inflammatory.
 A recent review in the Journal Molecules said of turmeric, that “chronic inflammation, oxidative stress and most chronic diseases are closely linked, and that antioxidant properties of curcumin can play a key role in the prevention and treatment of chronic inflammation diseases”.
 In Herbal Medicine (2011), the authors state that, “the activities of turmeric include antibacterial, antiviral, anti-inflammatory, antitumour, antioxidant, antiseptic, cardioprotective, hepatoprotective, nephroprotective, radioprotective and digestive activities”.
 Turmeric is also an attractive option because it has no known negative side-effects.

-Decades ago, interest in turmeric and curcumin intensified as researchers began asking why India has some of the lowest incidences of lung, prostate, and colorectal cancer in the world – up to 13x less than that found in the United States.
+Decades ago, interest in turmeric and curcumin intensified as researchers began asking why India has some of the lowest incidences of lung, prostate, and colorectal cancer in the world – up to 13x less than that found in the New Zealand.
 They traced the cause to India’s high curry powder consumption, which has turmeric as a core ingredient.
 India today produces almost all of the world’s turmeric crop and consumes roughly 80% of it.